How to Create an Interactive Ebook: A Step-by-Step Guide

 Should I write my ebook and then add the interactive features?
 Or work on both simultaneously?

 Whatever you want.
-Most software allow you both options.
+Most software allows you both options.
 Start writing, experiment, and do what works best for you.

 What if I already have a published book, but no electronic copies of it?